mountainmoon/bolero/README.md

     // extract and return your data.
   },

-  // called after callback to do some common operations. optional
+  // called after 'callback' to do some common operations. optional
   progress: function(result /*the result returned by callback*/){}

   // called if all urls are fetched. optional